The Industrial Revolution

 The Classical Liberal Position:

-James Kay-Shuttleworth, 1832, The Moral and Physical Condition of the Working Class in Manchester in 1832
+Kay-Shuttleworth, excerpts from The Moral and Physical Condition of the Working Class in Manchester (1832) (full text)

 Thomas Robert Malthus (Victorian Web)